Mr. Warren Puckett Room L211

 40% Short labs, quizzes, Daily assignments, homework

 Homework : is given to finish class work and may include problems, outside reading, pre or post-lab questions or reviewing for quizzes and tests will be assigned as necessary.
 We will review, grade, and collect the homework at the beginning of class.
 Homework may be done in pencil, blue ink or black ink.

-Late Work and Make-up Work: Because we grade homework at the very beginning of class, of which quizzes usually follow, homework will be accepted late with a 30% penalty ducted.
+Late Work and Make-up Work: Because we grade homework at the very beginning of class, of which quizzes usually follow, homework will not be accepted late without prior authorization from the teacher.
 All other late work will follow the district guidelines for late and make-up work.
 I would like to stress that when a student is absent, it is THEIR responsibility to obtain the missing work and to make appointments with their teacher to make-up their Exams and other work within one day for each day of absence.

 IT IS THE STUDENT’S RESPONSIBILITY TO ARRANGE TO MAKE UP ANY WORK MISSED DUE TO ANY ABSENCE.
-The calendar on the CHHS web page will keep a list of assignments and activities.
+The Google Classroom web page will keep a list of assignments and activities.